suzuki-2001/pytorch-proVLAE/README.md

 </br>

 This is a PyTorch implementation of the paper [PROGRESSIVE LEARNING AND DISENTANGLEMENT OF HIERARCHICAL REPRESENTATIONS](https://openreview.net/forum?id=SJxpsxrYPS) by Zhiyuan et al, [ICLR 2020](https://iclr.cc/virtual_2020/poster_SJxpsxrYPS.html).
-The code is based on the official TensorFlow implementation [here](https://github.com/Zhiyuan1991/proVLAE).
+The official code for proVLAE, implemented in TensorFlow, is available [here](https://github.com/Zhiyuan1991/proVLAE).

 </br>